· Learn how to change the default file locations

 File | Options | Save | Default File Location.

-You should always save your files to your OneDrive so you can retrieve your files from anywhere.
-Enter: c:\users\xxxxx\OneDrive – Briar Cliff University
+You should always save your files to your network drive so you can retrieve your files from any computer on campus.
+Enter:

 Excel will make a backup of your work every 10 minutes by default.
 Change this to one minute so you never have to worry about losing more than a minute's worth of work.
 Choose: